South Elmham, All Saints

 History, tourist information, and nearby accommodation

-There are some very nice remnants of medieval stained glass in the north wall windows, and some suitably worn medieval benches.
-On the south wall of the chancel are several panels of a medieval rood screen, with traces of the original paint stil obvious.
-Set into the north wall near the altar is an ornate Easter Sepulchre, flanked by crocketted pinnacles and decorative finials.
+There are some very nice remnants of medieval stained glass in the north wall windows and some suitably worn medieval benches.
+On the south wall of the chancel are several panels of a medieval rood screen, with traces of the original paint still obvious.
+Set into the north wall near the altar is an ornate Easter Sepulchre, flanked by crocketed pinnacles and decorative finials.